Types of periodic tables: Short

 Short tables have around eight columns.
 This form became popular following the publication of Mendeleev's eight-column periodic table in 1871.

 Also shown in this section is a modernized version of the same table.

 Mendeleev and others who discovered chemical periodicity in the 1860s had noticed that when the elements were arranged in order of their atomic weights there was as an approximate repetition of physiochemical properties after every eight elements.
 Consequently, Mendeleev organized the elements known at that time into a table with eight columns.
 He used the table to predict the properties of then unknown elements.
-While his hit rate was less than 50% it was his successes that propelled the widespread acceptance of the idea of a periodic table of the chemical elements.
+While his hit rate was less than 50%, it was his successes that propelled the widespread acceptance of the idea of a periodic table of the chemical elements.
 The eight-column style remains popular to this day, most notably in Russia, Mendeleev's country of birth.

 An earlier attempt by John Newlands, an English chemist, to present the nub of the same idea to the London Chemical Society, in 1866, was unsuccessful; members were less than receptive to theoretical ideas, as was the British tendency at the time.
 He referred to his idea as the Law of Octaves, at one point drawing an analogy with an eight-key musical scale.

 John Gladstone, a fellow chemist, objected on the basis that Newlands's table presumed no elements remained to be discovered.
 "The last few years had brought forth thallium, indium, caesium, and rubidium, and now the finding of one more would throw out the whole system."
-He believed there was as close an analogy between the metals named in the last vertical column as in any of the elements standing on the same horizontal line.
+He believed that there was as close an analogy between the metals named in the last vertical column as in any of the elements standing on the same horizontal line.

 Fellow English chemist Carey Foster humorously inquired of Newlands whether he had ever examined the elements according to the order of their initial letters.
 Foster believed that any arrangement would present occasional coincidences, but he condemned one which placed so far apart manganese and chromium, or iron from nickel and cobalt.